 Masonry is not a secret society!

 A secret society is generally one that wraps itself in a cloak of absolute secrecy.
-That means no one knows who the members are, where they meet, what they do or what they stand for.
+That means no one knows who the members are, where they meet, what they do, or what they stand for.
 That is not Masonry at all!
-Masonry may have “secrets,” but it is not a secret society.
-Masonic secrets are few in number and deal with the general method of initiation, the ways members recognize each other and very little else.
-These parts of the ritual, which are called the esoteric side of Masonry, have been handed down by word of mouth for centuries.
-Masonry’s purposes, ideals and principles may be learned by anyone who inquires.
-There are numerous books on these subjects, which are available to the public.
-Masonry often has public notices in the newspapers and members are usually numbered among the more prominent citizens in the community.
+Masonry may have "secrets," but it is not a secret society.
+Masonic secrets are few in number and deal with the general method of initiation, the ways members recognize each other, and very little else.
+These parts of the ritual, called the esoteric side of Masonry, have been handed down by word of mouth for centuries.
+Masonry's purposes, ideals, and principles may be learned by anyone who inquires.
+There are numerous books on these subjects which are available to the public.
+Masonry often has public notices in the newspapers, and members are usually numbered among the more prominent citizens in the community.
 It is not a religion!